onyb/veritrans-payment-portals/README.md

 - Gunicorn as the WSGI HTTP server
 - Heroku for deployement

-#### API documentation
-TODO

 #### Contributing
 Once the challenge is over, I will switch to a public domain license, so that it can be reused for bigger projects without second thoughts.
-The project can be used a boilerplate for applications using Flask and MongoDB.
+The project can be used as a boilerplate for applications based on Flask and MongoDB.